AnthusAI/Plexus/README.md

 ### Custom Classifiers

 For the best results, you can also build custom classifiers.
 Plexus provides a framework for doing that, and it's designed to be easy to use.
-You can define your own classifier by subclassing the `Score` class and following the [standard](documentation/classifier-interface-standard.md) `ModelInput` and `ModelOutput` Pydantic classes.
+You can define your own classifier by subclassing the `Score` class and following the [standard](documentation/classifier-interface-standard.md) `ScoreInput` and `ScoreResult` Pydantic classes.
 And you can define your own data processors by subclassing the `Processor` class.
 You can then use your custom classifier and processor in your scorecard.

 ### Classifier Commodification
 To avoid when-you-have-a-hammer-everything-looks-like-a-nail syndrome, Plexus makes it easy to swap out different types of machine-learning or computational or AI classifiers for different scores, so that users can experiment to find the ideal configuration for their own scorecards.